jpikl/mmvv/docs/reference/rew-seq.md

 Both `FROM` and `TO` are integers.

-`TO` may be ommited to produce an infinite sequence.
+`TO` may be omitted to produce an infinite sequence.

 Default value: `1..`
 </dd>